 Copy and paste the Registration Code and the Registration URL from the Cloud Administration Console or from a text file into the connection wizard.

-- (Optional) If Authentication Manager is behind an external firewall, click Configure a Proxy Connection:
+- (Optional) If Authentication Manager is behind an external firewall, you can configure an HTTP proxy server.
+Click Configure a Proxy Connection:

-In the Proxy Host field, enter the hostname or IP address of the proxy server.
-If you have an HTTP proxy server, enter the hostname.
-For example, www.example.com.
+In the Proxy Host field, enter the hostname of the proxy server.
+For example, example.com.

 In the Proxy Port field, enter the port used by the proxy server.